Real estate photography

 Why use HDR?

-The answer: light and color.
-HDR balances light in a photo; Shadows appear lighter, bright areas appear darker, and the overall lighting in the photo appears balanced.
-Three or more exposures of a given image provide a significant boost to the range of color in a single image.
+The answer: better light and a better range of color.
+Shadows appear lighter, bright areas appear darker, while the overall photo appears balanced.
+Multiple exposures of a given image provide a significant boost to the range of color in a single, composite image.
 By combining multiple exposures, you are adding depth to each color family in the scene.
 A wider range of light and color dynamics breathes life into photos by simulating what the human eye sees in the 3-dimensional world.